alehano/gobootstrap/actions/README.md

-Actions uses multiple models to do some tasks.
+Actions use multiple models to do some tasks.